formkit/docs-content/essentials/styling.md

 In addition to the four methods listed above, more generalized overrides are also available, like overriding an input’s schema, using the <code>classes</code> node hook, or utilizing slots.
 </callout>

-## Composition-key class props
+## Sectio-key class props

-The simplest way to modify the classes of an element inside a FormKit input is via the `{composition-key}-class` props.
-To add a class to a specific composition key element, like `label`, you simply add the `label-class` prop.
+The simplest way to modify the classes of an element inside a FormKit input is via the `{section-key}-class` props.
+To add a class to a specific section element, like `label`, you simply add the `label-class` prop.

 <example
-name="Composition-key class"
+name="Section-key class"
-file="/_content/examples/composition-key-class/composition-key-class.vue"
+file="/_content/examples/section-key-class/section-key-class.vue"
 tabs="html"></example>

 ## Classes prop

-The classes prop is similar to the composition-key class prop except it allows setting all composition keys at the same time.
+The classes prop is similar to the section-key class prop except it allows setting classes on all sections at the same time.

 <example
 name="Classes prop"